Dynatrace/fastlane-plugin-dynatrace/README.md

 > Only applies for apps distributed via the AppStore or TestFlight.

 If your app is bitcode enabled, then the dSYMs that are generated during the Xcode build are **_not_** the dSYMs you want to upload to Dynatrace.
-This is because Apple recompiles your application on their servers, generating new dSYM files in the process.
+This is because Apple recompiles the application on their servers, generating new dSYM files in the process.
 These newly generated dSYM files need to be downloaded from *AppStore Connect*, then processed and uploaded to Dynatrace.

 ### Important